sahurtado88/Documentacion/Kubernetes.md

 existe internal Service and external service

+external service open de ip and port

+the configuration of external service need in specs type:load blanacer and the third port nodePort in ports section

+apiVersion: v1
+kind: Service
+metadata:
+  name: mongo-express-service
+spec:
+  selector:
+    app: mongo-express
+  type: LoadBalancer
+  ports:
+  - port: 8081
+    targetPort: 8081
+    nodePort: 30000

+**STATEFULSET**

+for stateful apps like databases

+StatefulSet is the workload API object used to manage stateful applications.

+Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.

+Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
+Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
+These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.

+If you want to use storage volumes to provide persistence for your workload, you can use a StatefulSet as part of the solution.
+Although individual Pods in a StatefulSet are susceptible to failure, the persistent Pod identifiers make it easier to match existing volumes to the new Pods that replace any that have failed

+DB are often hosted outside of K8 cluster because statefulset is more complicated to do

 **DEPLOYMENT**

+DB can't be replicated via Deployment shared same storage and give some data inconsistences

+Deployment is for stateLESS

+blueprint for pods, abstraction of pods

 A Deployment provides declarative updates for Pods and ReplicaSets.

 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.